m13p4/template/README.md

 # Template
-Template is a simple, in JavaScript writen, templating engin.
+Template is a simple, in JavaScript written, templating engine.

 ## How to use